dtomper/RollerPredicter/README.md

 | 2 | 110 Th/s | 3 % | 7 RLT |
 | 3 | 8 Ph/s | 5 % | 5 RLT |

-And as you can see, the second scenario's graph is above the first one, so it's more profitable.<br>
+And as you can see, the second scenario's graph is above the first one, so it's more profitable.

 <h3>That's it!
 You are now ready to rock.</h3>